bartekjaszczak/-luma-nvim/README.md

 ### Lualine

-When setting the lualine theme, pick between "luma-dark" and "luma-light", depending on the theme you're using.
+When setting the lualine theme, pick between "luma-dark" and "luma-light", depending on the theme variant you're using.

 ```lua
 require("lualine").setup({